Qabel/qabel.github.io/_docs/Threat-Model.md

 ###4.i.
 Client Eavesdropper
 A client eavesdropper can observe which storage server a user writes to and which storage servers it reads from.
 It can guess which drop server*s* a user uses to receive message (most requested drop server*s*) but it cannot guess the specific drop ID (since the message lengths should be similar and thus indistinguishable).

-The user messages are distinguishable by the number, size and destination of requests (see (this issue)[https://github.com/Qabel/qabel.github.io/issues/124]).
+The user messages are distinguishable by the number, size and destination of requests (see [this issue](https://github.com/Qabel/qabel.github.io/issues/124)).
 Hence the client eavesdropper can observer which actions are performed by the user.

 ###4.ii.
 Drop Eavesdropper
 As far as a drop eavesdropper only observes one drop server it cannot conclude which user uses the drop server randomly and which uses it to communicate.